zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ...
 ```

-Other than specifying that this should be a two-replica [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), it is worth mentioning that it is _here_ we referenced that StorageClass we defined above, and we also have specify a few dummy credentials (which are insecure and should _not_ be used in anything but a testing environment).
+Note that the `replicaCount` variable in this example creates a two-replica [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and the `persistentVolume.storageClass` references the `StorageClass` defined above.

 Alternatively, the following section describes how to manually do what helm did for us above.

-## Setup RabbitMQ manually
+Setup RabbitMQ manually

 In this section we will instead take the classic approach of including here all the various yaml definitions needed to set up RabbitMQ.

 {{<info>}}
-The contents of the yaml used below, are largely based on what the [RabbitMQ chart](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) [templates](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates) create when using Helm.
+Note that the spec files used in this chapter are based on these [Helm templates](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates).
 {{</info>}}

 ### Configuration and credentials

-First we will set-up a [ConfigMap and Secret](https://kubernetes.io/blog/2016/04/configuration-management-with-containers/) that will configure how RabbitMQ starts up and "secure" it with the same dummy credentials.
+Enter the following command to create a `ConfigMap` and a Kubernetes secret:

 ```text
 kubectl apply -f - <<'_EOF'